Why UF College of Dentistry?

 As part of the UF Health Science Center, here are a few of the unique experiences available to our DMD students.

-Interdisciplinary Family Health is a course designed to teach core values, such as community-based family health, health promotion and disease prevention, and teamwork in the context of home visits.
+Putting Families First (formerly known as Interdisciplinary Family Health) is a course designed to teach core values, such as community-based family health, health promotion and disease prevention, and teamwork in the context of home visits.

 Hospital Dentistry Rotation (DEN 7443L) introduces students to the management of complex oral surgery patients.
 Patients evaluated and treated in the oral surgery clinic, UF Health Shands Hospital operating room, or UF Health Shands Hospital Emergency Department include those with a diagnosis of one of following: odontogenic infection, facial trauma, skeletal facial deformity, benign or malignant pathology, TMJ disorders and impacted teeth.